 When introducing each part of the interface, be sure to explain why and when users would use them.
-For example, explain that the trimming tools are for adjusting the timing of edits already applied to a sequence and that it is most common to make trimming adjustments in the later phases of editing.
+For example, explain that the trimming tools are for adjust- ing the timing of edits already applied to a sequence and that it's most common to make these kinds of adjustments in the later phases of editing.